How to clean your composite deck: step-by-step guide

 General Cleaning Method for Composite Decks

 Okay, so where do you begin with your regular maintenance?
-This is the case for most composite decking – it’s something you’ll need to do every few weeks (during summer in Perth, less often in winter).
+This is the case for most composite decking—it’s something you’ll need to do every few weeks (during the summer in Perth, less often in the winter).

-Hose it off: Get rid of surface dirt with a good spray setting.
+• Hose it off: Get rid of surface dirt with a powerful spray setting.
 Nothing too aggressive.

 That's it for regular cleaning.
 Easy.